The French government have introduced a single rate ‘flat tax’ for savings interest, dividend income and capital gains on the sale of shares.

 The aim is to simplify and reduce the level of taxation on capital income, which was previously taxed through standard income tax scale rates, the social charges, and capital gains tax.

-In practice, there is an element of plus ça change in what has taken place, although, somewhat ironically, those who pay little or no income tax are made worse off by the changes, unless they opt for income tax scale rates, which remains possible.
+In practice, there is an element of plus ça change in what has taken place, although those who pay little or no income tax are made worse off by the changes, unless they opt for income tax scale rates.
 Inevitably, the main winners are higher rate taxpayers.

 What is the Flat Tax?